Easter holiday travel disruption expected on trains, flights and roads

 Rail

-Luton airport is cut off by rail over the weekends of 5-6 and 12-13 April, with no East Midlands Railway or Thameslink trains between London St Pancras and Bedford.
-Rail replacement buses link Hitchin on the East Coast main line with Bedford.
+Luton airport is cut off by rail over the weekend of 12-13 April, with no East Midlands Railway or Thameslink trains between London St Pancras and Bedford.
+Rail replacement buses will link Hitchin on the East Coast main line with Bedford.

 The West Coast main line is closed at London Euston from Saturday 19 to Monday 21 April.
 Even on Good Friday, the Avanti West Coast service connecting London Euston with the West Midlands, northwest England, North Wales and southern Scotland, will be reduced.